This story was originally published and last updated .

 You can easily reinstall the latest version of the Play services from the Play Store.
 Just follow the link in the widget below on your phone and hit the update button (you won't find the Play services by searching the Play Store).
 Once that's done, try installing the current version of the Google Camera or the Google Recorder from APK Mirror.
 You might need to restart your phone first, though.

 Update the Play services, activate your backup, and re-add your payment cards.

 If this still doesn't work for you, try going through all the steps again, but clear the Play services data manually after you've downgraded to the pre-installed version.
 If that still doesn't do the trick, you might even have to get the latest release of the Play services from APK Mirror, in case the Play Store installs an older variant for you.

 If you'd rather not go through these steps because you don't want to re-add your Pay cards, reactivate your backup, and restart your COVID-tracing, you'll have to wait until the latest versions of the Google apps hit your phone through the Play Store.
-It's possible that a future update to the Play Services will fix the sideloading issues for everyone, so you can only keep trying to sideload updates as they come in.
+Since it looks like the verification changes are intentional, it's possible that future updates will make sideloading system apps even harder, and you might not even be able to use the workaround at some point anymore.